RuiNelson/rigol2spice/README.md

 #### Combining Vertical Operations

-`rigol2spice` will remove the DC component (if speccified)  then will apply the vertical offset (if speccified) and will multiply vertically by last (if speccified).
+`rigol2spice` will execute vertical orders allways in the following order:

+1. Clamping (if speccified)
+2. Remove DC (if speccified)
+3. Vertical offset (if speccified)
+4. Multiplication (if speccified)

 ### Horizontal Operations